Darkelf2024/Darkelf-Retro-Lounge/README.md

-# 🎮 Darkelf Retro Lounge
-## AetherSX2 Accuracy-First Documentation & Compatibility Project

-**Darkelf Retro Lounge** is an accuracy-first PlayStation 2 emulation research and documentation project dedicated to **AetherSX2 on Android**.
+Darkelf Retro Lounge is an accuracy-first PlayStation 2 emulation research and documentation project focused on AetherSX2 on Android.

-This project documents **how AetherSX2 behaves on real hardware** through sustained testing and behavior-based validation — not short benchmarks, unsafe “FPS boost” settings, or unverified myths.
+The project documents how AetherSX2 behaves on real hardware through sustained play testing and behavior-based validation — not short benchmarks, unsafe “FPS boost” settings, or unverified claims.
 Findings emphasize correctness, long-session stability, and explainable configuration choices grounded in emulator internals.

-Accuracy in this project refers to correct emulator behavior (timing, logic, audio, and input) on real hardware, not guaranteed full-speed, cycle-accurate PS2 performance on constrained devices.
+Accuracy in this project refers to correct emulator behavior — timing, game logic, audio sync, and input response — as observed on real devices.
+It does not imply guaranteed full-speed, cycle-accurate PS2 performance on constrained hardware.

 The project is informed by decades of hands-on testing experience, including professional beta testing and firmware evaluation for retro gaming platforms.
-This background supports a strict testing methodology and a rejection of unsafe or misleading emulator practices.
+This background supports a strict testing methodology and a deliberate rejection of unsafe or misleading emulator practices.

-> **FPS ≠ accuracy.
-Behavior defines correctness.**
+FPS ≠ accuracy.
+Behavior defines correctness.

 ---